-Before our rebellion, it appears we were spiritually ²neutral, i.e., as image bearers we had the capacity to fellowship with God and did, unlike any other creatures i.e. to willfully receive and return love.
+Before our rebellion, it appears we were spiritually ²neutral, i.e., as image bearers we had the capacity to fellowship with God and did, unlike any other creatures i.e. we could willfully receive and return love.
 But we weren't ²inclined toward or away from God.

-But we were also finite and had no way of verifying with absolute certainty who was or wasn't truthful and trustworthy, God or the serpent.
+However, we were also finite and had no way of verifying with absolute certainty who was truthful and trustworthy, God or the serpent.

 Ultimately, it came down to trust.
-Our ¹trust in God hadn't yet been tested.
+Our ¹trust in God hadn't yet been tested or confirmed.
 This is why there were 2 special trees in Eden.
-(And not just anywhere in the garden but at its center.).
-We were also given two contradictory claims or promises and had to choose between them, which one we believed.
-In God's original instructions, "do not eat..." it is clear God wanted them to choose.
+(And not just anywhere in the garden but at its center).

 When humanity's trust was tested, we chose (and continue to choose) to trust ourselves and not God.
-We believed we could - and can - decide what was best for us without God, by knowing ²good and evil and not looking to or depending on Him for this.
+We believed we could - and can - decide what was (and is) best for us without God, and know ²good and evil without looking to or depending on God for input.
+This is the present modus operandi for all humanity to this day.

-Ever since our rebellion, we are naturally inclined towards distrust of others, both God and other image bearers.
-We (and society) are now broken, fragmented, and continue to come "unglued" as we seek to find life and make it work without God.
+Ever since our rebellion, we are naturally inclined towards distrust of others, both God first and our fellow humans.
+We went from being neutral to being bent away from God, and we remain that way to this day.
+We (and society) are now broken, fragmented, and continue to come "unglued" as we continue to seek to find life and make it work without God.

 The Spirit led Christ into the wilderness after His baptism (where the Father said He was well pleased in His Son), and thus Christ's formal ministry began.